cherrynoize/clone/README.md

 ## Donations

-If you wanted to show your support or just buy me a pizza:
+If you wanted to show your support (or just buy me a pizza):

     ETH   0x5938C4DA9002F1b3a54fC63aa9E4FB4892DC5aA8